udevbe/greenfield/docs/pages/design/index.md

 # Design
 {: .no_toc }

 Greenfield consists of many separate [components](/greenfield/pages/components).
 We'll go over the most relevant ones in detail.
+Make sure to go over the [getting started](/greenfield/pages/getting_started) page first to have a minimal working setup.

 -
 {:toc}